How Much Are Golf Simulators and Are they Worth the Investment?

 Why would you need the best golf simulator?
 The next time you go to a golf shop in order to purchase a golf club, you might see something which in theory should help you pick out the right club for you and your needs.
 This item is a golf simulator.
 Years ago, within any golf shop, they would set up an area for you test a golf club, and you would be staring at a large bulls-eye; if you hit the bullseye, the idea was that you found the right golf club.
 If you didn’t hit the bulls-eye, then you needed to go look for another club.

 The technology within golf has changed dramatically since that time, and there might not be any greater example of this than a golf simulator.
-Once you use it to help pick out your gold clubs, you might think you need one of those at your house, or convince the boss to put one in at work.
+Once you use it to help choose your golf clubs, you might think you need one of those at your house, or convince the boss to put one in at work.
 However, you have to ask yourself if they are worth the investment.

 First, we’ll start off with the benefits of the golf simulator.